Damu: Character

+It is assumed that Damu was originally regarded as a dying god.
+In that capacity, he might have been associated with trees.
+He was most likely envisioned as a child, possibly an infant, in contrast with other dying gods who were instead described as young men, and were often referred to with the term g̃uruš, conventionally translated as "lad".
+Dina Katz suggests that high rates of infant mortality in antiquity influenced traditions pertaining to him, and that the rare examples of passages referring to him as g̃uruš might be the result of conflation of various similar gods.

-Damu was originally a dying god.
-In contrast with Dumuzi, who was described as a shepherd and was associated with herding animals, Damu was most likely connected with trees.
-From the Old Babylonian period onward he was known chiefly as a healing deity instead.
-This aspect of his character is absent from texts pertaining to his death, which according to Dina Katz might indicate that his character had been altered at some point, likely in the Old Babylonian period.
-She proposes that the change might had been facilitated by the loss of his original cult center and relocation of his clergy to Isin, where he was incorporated into the circle of the city goddess Ninisina and acquired similar traits as a result.
-Some laments nonetheless do connect the dying Damu with the medicine goddess, possibly indicating they were composed later.
+From the Old Babylonian period onward, Damu was known chiefly as a healing deity instead.
+This aspect of his character is absent from texts pertaining to his death, which according to Katz might indicate that his character had been altered at some point, likely in the Old Babylonian period.
+She proposes that the change might had been facilitated by the loss of his original cult center and relocation of his clergy to Isin, where he was incorporated into the circle of the city goddess Ninisina and acquired similar traits as a result; she assumes that the laments which connect the dying Damu with the medicine goddess were composed later.
+Irene Sibbing-Plantholt instead suggests that Damu originally developed alongside Gunura as an independent deity personifying healing, and in later periods took a role complementary to that played by goddesses associated with this sphere of activity, such as Ninisina.

-As indicated by the incantation Ninisina, mother of the land, Damu was especially closely associated with care for strings (sa), a term possibly referring to sinew, muscles or blood vessels, envisioned as a single net-like system.
+As a deity linked to healing, Damu could be called an asû, "physician".
+He could be described as familiar with medicinal plants, as attested in a text from the reign of Sin-Iddinam.
+It was believed that he was able to find cures for diseases which were regarded as incurable due to this knowledge.
+As indicated by the incantation Ninisina, mother of the land, he was especially closely associated with care for strings (sa), a term possibly referring to sinew, muscles or blood vessels, envisioned as a single net-like system.
 There is also evidence that he was regarded as capable of healing headaches (di'u) and the unidentified ašû disease.

-While other Mesopotamian dying gods were typically envisioned as young men, and were often referred to with the term g̃uruš, conventionally translated as "lad," according to Dina Katz Damu was most likely instead a young child, possibly an infant, as one lament explicitly describes him as not yet washed.
-She suggests that the high rates of infant mortality in the past influenced traditions pertaining to him.
-While at least one text refers to Damu as g̃uruš, it was composed no earlier than in the Old Babylonian period, and as such might be the result of conflation of various similar gods.
+An incantation refers to him as bēl tākalātim, literally "lord of pouches", though it is presumed the term tākaltu in this context refers to an internal organ, possibly specifically the stomach.
+A further epithet applied to him was bēl balāṭi, "lord of life", which might hint at a belief that he was able to revive the dead.

 Damu's attribute in the role of a medicine god was a karzillu knife, identified as a scalpel by Barbara Böck.
+Sibbing-Plantholt tentatively suggests that other symbols associated with him might have been a dog and a crook, as they are depicted on a seal with an inscription mentioning him.